SirGoingFar/JournalApp/README.md

 The content of user's diary is parsed for URL detections.
 Should the content has any, there is an in-app web browser which the user can use to surf the content of the web URL.
 Two types of browsers are built in - the app leverages the Custom Chrome Tab for users having Google Chrome installed and a WebView widget for users without Google Chrome.
-Every 4-hour interval, the app sends a notification to the user to preview their diary entries.
+Every 4-hour interval, the app sends a notification to the user, as a reminder, to preview their diary entries.
-User session is well managed in this application - another user can log into his/her account using your app.
+User session is well managed in this application - another user can log into his/her account using your app without interrupting with your diary catalog.

 GETTING STARTED:
 In order to set up the application on your machine, clone this repository, build the APK and install the APK on your machine.